bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Aaron van Wirdum: 00:00:50

-What we're going to discuss is opentimestamps.
+What we're going to discuss is OpenTimestamps.

 Sjors Provoost: 00:00:53